Mvillarreal88/COVID-ETL/README.md

 * Due to the amount of columns and information I had to choose the specific columns we wanted to focus on per state.

-* This included on table on the vaccine distributions per state as well as the hospital capacity per state.
+* This included one table on the vaccine distributions per state as well as the hospital capacity per state.

 <h3 style="color:#FFFFFF">OurWorldInData:</h3>